Petersburg, Virginia: Late 20th-century economic decline

 In an attempt to stem its economic decline, in 1971 the city completed steps begun in 1966 to annex 14 square miles of land from adjacent and predominantly white counties of Prince George and Dinwiddie.
-The annexation had been generally supported by the citizens of Petersburg, black and white alike, since the mid-1960s, as a necessary measure to allow the city of expand its tax base and its potential for growth and development.
+The annexation had been generally supported by the citizens of Petersburg, black and white alike, since the mid-1960s, as a necessary measure to allow the city to expand its tax base and its potential for growth and development.
 The city argued to the counties that it was better prepared to provide municipal-type services than the predominantly rural counties and that the city needed more land for expected new development.
 The annexation was opposed by the county governments, who lost most of their commercial tax base, as well as the residents of the annexed suburban areas.

 Following the annexation, blacks realized that the annexations had added 8,000 new white residents.
 City council members were then elected at-large, requiring majority approval for each seat.
 Black civil rights organizations challenged the annexations in court, saying these were motivated to illegally dilute the voting power of blacks.
 A federal judge, citing provisions of the Voting Rights Act of 1965, agreed and ordered the city to be divided into single-member districts, or wards, to enable blacks the opportunity to elect representatives of their choice.

 White flight from the annexed suburban neighborhoods began almost immediately.
 As residents of the city of Petersburg, their children would be required to attend the Petersburg City Schools, which had become predominantly black due to whites sending their children to private schools or moving to suburbs.